xgcssch/SystaComfortPrometheusExporter/README.md

 All of these software components can be run on small devices like a [Rasperry Pi](https://www.raspberrypi.org/) or a NAS Device like Synology DiskStation capable of running Docker Container.

 ## Versions known to work
-The following versions of the *SystaComfort* Controller are known to have worked with this software:
+The following versions of the *SystaComfort* Controller are known to have worked with this hardware/software:
-- V1.24
+- HW 1 - V1.24
-- V1.26
+- HW 1 - V1.26
+- HW 2 - V2.14
 # Installation
 ## Configure your DNS
 The DNS Name `paradigma.remoteportal.de` must point to the device where the exporter is running.
 In this sample this is the Address `192.168.100.4`.